idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Contempt Proceedings

-In a summary proceeding, the contemnor is charged with contempt without any prior notice.
+In a summary proceeding, the contemnor is charged with contempt without prior notice.
 The contemnor is also not allowed a hearing for the charge.
 In a non-summary proceeding, the contemnor is charged with prior notice and is also allowed a hearing for the charge.
-When a contemnor is found guilty of contempt, a sanction is ordered and this sanction may be civil or criminal, depending on what the court decides.
+When a contemnor is found guilty of contempt, a sanction is ordered, and this sanction may be civil or criminal, depending on what the court decides.

 Types of Contempt Sanctions